 The quickest way is to send me the color number from a Pantone Uncoated swatch book.
 Most print shop have these available for you to use as a reference.

 The easiest way is to send me a digital print of your original design.
 If your home or office printer is not capable of printing dark enough, have it printed at a copy shop.
 Please ensure that you print on standard, uncoated paper.
-Coated papers (like inkjet photo paper) can give colors that are too dark to print on watercolor paper with a letterpress.
+Coated papers (like inkjet photo paper) can give colors that are too dark to print without using special papers and introducing lots of other challenges.

 Can you print on two sides?

 Yes.
 It works just the same as multiple colors.
 When I'm running a job through the press a second time, it takes the same amount of work whether I'm printing on the same side of the paper or the other side.

 Yes, but they must be ready for relief printing or I will need to redraw them.
 I do not use halftones (shades of grey) in this style of printing.

 Can I use my own fonts?

 Sometimes.
 It will require creating a custom plate.
 Not all fonts or point sizes are capable of being printed with letterpress.

 Mixing custom fonts or graphics with metal type requires printing them as separate impressions - they cannot be mixed in a single pass.